 As stated in the Toolkit, when a parent expresses concerns about their child’s bedtime behaviors, a mini-assessment of the bedtime routine can help identify areas of support.
 The next step for Harris was to plan a four-session workshop for parents.
 Hosted by the DRU Judy Center, the “Bedtime in a Box,” hour-long series highlighted age-appropriate bedtimes and helpful tips on how to get children to bed and sleep through the night.

 “Our goal was to stress the importance of establishing a routine, which includes preparation and at least 10-12 hours of sleep every night,” said Harris.
 “One of my parents thought that was too much.”

-The “Bedtime in the Box” kits include a bath towel, soap, foam letters and numbers, toothpaste and brush, five books, water-resistant collapsible box, alarm clock, stuffed animal, an educational learning kit, and other games.
+The “Bedtime in the Box” kits include a bath towel, soap, foam letters and numbers, toothpaste and brush, five books, a water-resistant collapsible box, an alarm clock, a stuffed animal, an educational learning kit, and other games.